a fruit tree

 |An important consideration when choosing where to plant a fruit tree is soil drainage.
 Fruit trees will not thrive in soil that drains too slowly.
 You can test for drainage by digging a hole about l foot (30cm) deep and filling it with water.
 The hole should drain within 3 hours.|

-Go down about 18" and, with a pitchfork, fork the bottom and sides of
+Dig down about 18" and, with a pitchfork, fork the bottom and sides of

 compost on the bottom of the hole.

 Spread roots evenly in all directions.
+Handle the roots very gently during this procedure.

 with soil and firm gently with your foot.
 Check that the tree is vertical.